italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The value of a Digital Credential is conditional on its validity.
 A Credential that has been revoked, due to legal requirements, inaccuracy or compromise, is valueless and potentially harmful.
 For these reasons a robust mechanism for managing the life-cycle and the revocation of a Digital Credential is required.

-This section outlines the key technical requirements and processes related to the revocation of the Digital Credentials.
+This section outlines the key technical requirements and processes related to the revocation of Digital Credentials.
 Furthermore, it provides the technical details that the Verifiers MUST implement to verify, in a secure and reliable manner, the validity of a Digital Credential during the presentation phase.

 The verification of the validity of a Digital Credential is based on the `[OAuth Status Attestation draft 00] <https://datatracker.ietf.org/doc/draft-demarco-oauth-status-attestations/00/>`_ specification.

 A Status Attestation is a signed object that is evidence of the validity status of a Digital Credential.
-These attestations are provided by the Issuer to Holders who can present them to Verifiers together with the corresponding Digital Credentials.
+The Issuer provides these attestations to Holders who can present them to Verifiers together with the corresponding Digital Credentials.

 Generally, the Status Attestation enables:

 - an entirely automated issuance flow, as the User authentication is not required;
 - the verification of the digital Credential validity status when both the Wallet Instance and the Verifier are offline;
-- a better privacy of the User since:
+- better privacy of the User since:

   1. the Verifier cannot check over time the validity of a given  Digital Credential related to the User;
   2. it prevents issuers to track when and where a Digital Credential is verified.